14 January, 2020

 Direct question

-It’s better to ask the question than not conclude, but your customer can answer yes or no. This is a beginner’s technique.
+It’s better to ask the question than not to conclude, but your customer can answer yes or no. This is a beginner’s technique.

 Alternative main points